suvinseal/Image-captioning-SCE-/README.md

 c)	Repurposing a pre-trained model:
 The original classifier is removed from the net which solves the purpose of our goal.
 If we get poor accuracy, we can fine-tune the model.
 In this capstone, we train some layers (RNN) and leave others frozen (CNN).

+### Tools Used

+We used Python 3 as our choice of language for this project.
+We also used popular libraries like Keras with tensorflow as the backend along with pandas, numpy and scikit-learn.
+First, we tested our code on the Flickr8k dataset which consists of 8092 photographs in jpeg format and descriptions of these images.
+After testing our code on this dataset, we used the steps on the Microsoft COCO dataset.
+This dataset consists of over 220,000 images and each image has five captions.